 - Depending on myriad of factors, it may take 6 months to 2 years to sell a business.
 It is critical to keep your marketing efforts confidential except to very qualified prospects.

 - Remember that your goal is to sell a business and not beat the buyer at some negotiation game.
-You and the merger and acquisition advisor should carefully strategize on all of the negotiation points.
+You and the merger and acquisition consultant should carefully strategize on all of the negotiation points.

-- Give in slowly and carefully and always ask for a concession point in exchange from the buyer and his team of advisors.
+- Give in slowly and carefully and always ask for a concession point in exchange from the buyer and his team of advisers.
 Have clear goals in mind to sell the business and do not get hung up on technicalities otherwise you will win the battle but lose the war.

 - Don’t allow yourself to get bogged down in disputes or become emotionally involved with the buyer.